Previous Page Return to Table of Contents

 Quacker, whose real name is Zinder, an ugly duckling who is teased and persecuted, turns into quite another creature when darkness falls.

 1. Wizards.
 New York: Berkley Books, 2007.
 Original anthology.
 Jack Dann and Gardner Dozois, editiors.
+Original anthology.
 Pages: 263-276.
 Note: Only the dustjacket gives the additional title "Magical Tales From the Masters of Modern Fantasy".

 2. Dark Alchemy: Magical Tales from Masters of Modern Fantasy.
 London: Bloomsbury, 2007.
+Original anthology.
 Jack Dann and Gardner Dozois, editiors.
 Pages: 263-276.

 Return to Table of Contents